As they have always done, the Chiptekwilah, or Secwépemc creation stories, are travelling by word of mouth, one person to another.

 Thomas said he has noticed more people getting out on the land during the pandemic, which is important because Mother Nature provides everything.

 “You look around, there’s not one thing she doesn’t provide.
 Yet we abuse her.
 We keep taking and taking.
 According to our Chiptekwilah, if you keep taking and taking, famine will follow.
+Some people will starve – people are not giving back to the land.
+It’s like a bank machine – you go and put money in and then you keep taking and taking and sooner or later, you know what will happen.
 These are the kind of things that our creation stories tell you.
 It’s also why it’s important to start educating our young people.”

 Thomas said he thinks everyone’s stories need to be told.